andyterr170796/easy_one_drive/README.md

 It is pretty much it!
 Try to run "test.py" for more details, and this video in case you would like to see how to install selenium correctly: https://www.youtube.com/watch?v=-Nf9C3k_x1Y

+In adition!!!! if you use Google Colab or other similars, you can see the "test.ipynb" for an example with Google Colab!